peixonaut01-boop/database_PX/README.md

 # database_PX

-Pipeline and tooling for collecting IBGE datasets (CNT, PMS, PMC), pushing them to Firebase, and validating the results.
+Pipeline and tooling for collecting IBGE datasets (CNT, PMS, PMC, PNADCT), pushing them to Firebase, and validating the results.

 ## Repository layout